Biometric Credit Cards: How Fingerprint Tech Is Changing Payment Security

 Which Banks and Credit Cards Offer Biometric Technology?

 The pattern is clear: banks are starting with their most profitable customers.
-Premium cards like the Chase Sapphire Reserve, American Express Platinum, and Citi Prestige are the first to get biometric upgrades.
+Premium cards like the Chase Sapphire Reserve, American Express Platinum, and Citi’s current premium card, the Citi Strata Elite (the Citi Prestige has been closed to new applicants since 2021), are the first in line for biometric upgrades.
 Expect mass market availability by 2027, once production costs drop and consumer demand increases.

 If you want a biometric card today, your best bet is applying for a premium travel or cash-back card from a major issuer.
 Many banks will expedite biometric card requests for existing high-value customers.